joshi-rutuja/Flutter-dockerfile/README.md

    e.
 Proceed to view the application on localhost:8080 on your browser.

-##  4. Push the image to Container registry
+##  4. Push the image to Container Registry

    a.
 Open your Cloud sdk